SQLAlchemy 2.0 Documentation

 Hostname Connections with Easy Connect Syntax¶

-Given a hostname, port and service name of the target Oracle Database, for
+Given a hostname, port and service name of the target database, for example

 query string parameter:

-Alternatively, if no port, database name, or service_name
+Alternatively, if no port, database name, or service name is provided, the

-dialect will use an Oracle DSN “connection string”.
-This takes the “hostname”
+dialect will use an Oracle Database DSN “connection string”.
+This takes the

 tnsnames.ora